 5. Industrial Style is a Great Idea for a Modern Kitchen

 If simplicity is at the heart of a modern kitchen, builds that retain and make a feature of raw building materials give an instant contemporary edge to the space.
 From exposed concrete and brick to exposed steels, industrial elements offer a bold and eclectic way to create a modern kitchen.

 6. Vary Ceiling Heights and Expose Steels to Create a Loft-style Kitchen

 Exposed brick, wood and dark colours — complete with varied ceiling heights — help to create a New York loft feel in this self build home.
 The lack of wall units in the kitchen also helps to keep this space from dominating the open plan arrangement.

-10. Bold Colours Lend Themselves to Modern Kitchen Ideas
+10. Bold Ideas Lend Themselves to Modern Kitchens

-11. Try Monochrome Shades for a Subtle Modern Finish
+11. Try Monochrome for a Subtle Modern Finish

 12. Embrace Natural Materials for a Modern, Yet Timeless, Kitchen Idea